ClaytonFogler/SYE-Bayesian-Analysis-with-Football-Data/task_list.md

 ## Task List

+### For October 2

 1. Look into the formations more.
 Combine any that are similar; drop any that don't make sense to include (SPIKE).
 Add descriptions of each to the write-up.

-2. Try out some interaction terms and practice interpreting the interaction terms.
+_2. Try out some interaction terms and practice interpreting the interaction terms._

-3. Add a count variable onto the heatmap plot.
+_3. Add a count variable onto the heatmap plot._

-4. Make some exploratory bar plots of predictors and success and plug in some other variables to the heatmap.
+_4. Make some exploratory bar plots of predictors and success and plug in some other variables to the heatmap._

 #### For September 25